THE OPPORTUNITY

 British Columbians Want BC to be a Critical Minerals Leader

-According to a recent public survey, three quarters of British Columbians would like to see the province become a world leader in supplying critical minerals essential to clean technologies and fighting climate change.
+According to a recent public survey, three quarters of British Columbians would like to see the province become a world leader in supplying critical minerals essential to clean technologies and emissions reduction.

-In fact, across all regions of British Columbia, all demographics and across the political spectrum, there is recognition that critical minerals play an essential role in helping us reach our climate goals.
+In fact, across all regions of British Columbia, all demographics and across the political spectrum, there is recognition that critical minerals play an essential role in helping us reach global climate goals.

-This strong level of public support aligns with the growing perception of critical minerals as strategic assets that are the essential building blocks of a low carbon future.
+This strong level of public support aligns with the growing perception of critical minerals as strategic assets that are the essential building blocks of a lower carbon future.

 Building a Better BC Economy and Stronger Communities